palantir/atlasdb/docs/source/configuration/leader_config.rst

 Optional parameters:

+- ``sslConfiguration``: The security settings to apply to client-side connections to the atlas services at the endpoints, other than ``localServer``, listed in the ``leaders`` array, specified according to the `palantir/http-remoting <https://github.com/palantir/http-remoting/blob/develop/ssl-config/src/main/java/com/palantir/remoting1/config/ssl/SslConfiguration.java>`__ library. (defaults to not using SSL)
 - ``learnerLogDir`` : Path to the paxos learner logs (defaults to var/data/paxos/learner)
 - ``acceptorLogDir`` : Path to the paxos acceptor logs (defaults to var/data/paxos/acceptor)
 - ``lockCreator`` : The host responsible for creation of the schema mutation lock table.
 If specified, this must be same across all hosts. (defaults to the first host in the sorted leaders list)